smnjameson/LetsMakeAHalloweenGame/README.md

 Here is the code for LUNA, my Commodore 64 entry to the DoubleSidedGames Halloween Competition 2019.
 Visit their website (https://doublesidedgames.com/) to look through their games and give them the support they deserve.

 Written in 6502 assembly using KickAssembler, this game was 95% coded in a single sitting during a 13 hour Twitch marathon stream using assets donated by my viewers.
+Additional testing and bug fixing (5-6 hours) was done in the following few days to get it ready for submission.
 The stream can be watched through the VODs on my channel (https://www.twitch.tv/videos/499895291)

 While this code is supplied for educational purposes as per the competition rules, it must be noted that its far from the best approach to doing things and certainly not the tidiest or most efficient code you will ever read.
 I can hopwever recommend my Twitch channel should you want to learn C64 assembly and meet others with the same goals.